CoWsysNoot/virtualWiFiinterface/README.md

 # To do:

 * Add option to keep or kill NetworkManager
+* Add choice to start multiply (1-4) virtual WiFi interfaces from one physical WiFi interface
 * maybe more when i get idea or time
 * -
 * -